-Plan Description - The Department of Finance and Administration - Employee Benefits Division (DFA-EBD) provides medical and prescription drug benefits for eligible state employees and retirees.
-Policies for DFA-EBD related to medical and prescription drug plans are established by the State and Public School Life and Health Insurance Board (Board) and may include ad hoc benefit changes or annual cost redeterminations.
+Plan Description - The Department of Transformation and Shared Services - Employee Benefits Division (DTSS-EBD) provides medical and prescription drug benefits for eligible state employees and retirees.
+Policies for DTSS-EBD related to medical and prescription drug plans are established by the State and Public School Life and Health Insurance Board (Board) and may include ad hoc benefit changes or annual cost redeterminations.
 For the current year, no ad hoc or cost redetermination changes occurred.
-The Constitution of Arkansas, Article 5, vests the General Assembly with legislative power to enact and amend duties of and benefit provisions of the Board and DFA-EBD, respectively, as published in Subchapter 4, Chapter 5 of Title 21 of the Arkansas Code Annotated.
-DFA-EBD is included in the State of Arkansas's Comprehensive Annual Financial Report (CAFR), which includes all applicable financial information, notes, and required supplementary information.
-That report may be obtained by writing to Department of Finance and Administration, 1509 West Seventh Street, Suite 403, Little Rock, Arkansas 72201 or by calling 501-682-1675.
+The Constitution of Arkansas, Article 5, vests the General Assembly with legislative power to enact and amend duties of and benefit provisions of the Board and DTSS-EBD, respectively, as published in Subchapter 4, Chapter 5 of Title 21 of the Arkansas Code Annotated.
+DTSS-EBD is included in the State of Arkansas's Annual Comprehensive Financial Report (ACFR), which includes all applicable financial information, notes, and required supplementary information.
+That report may be obtained by writing to Department of Transformation and Shared Services, 501 Woodlane, Suite 201, Little Rock, Arkansas 72201 or by calling 501-319-6565.

-The Agency contributes to the Plan, to a single employer defined benefit OPEB plan administered by the DFA-EBD, on a monthly basis.
-The Board establishes medical and prescription drug benefits for three classes of individuals covered as follows: active employees, terminated employees with accumulated benefits, and retires and beneficiaries.
-The Plan is established on the basis of a pay-as-you-go financing requirement and no assets are accumulated in a trust as defined by Governmental Accounting Standards Board Statement (GASBS) Number 75.
-The State's annual OPEB cost for the Plan is based on an actuarially determined calculated amount made in accordance with GASBS Number 75.
+The Agency contributes to the Plan, a single employer defined benefit OPEB plan administered by DTSS-EBD, on a monthly basis.
+The Board establishes medical and prescription drug benefits for three classes of covered individuals: active employees, terminated employees with accumulated benefits, and retires and beneficiaries.
+The Plan is established on the basis of a pay-as-you-go financing requirement, and no assets are accumulated in a trust, as defined by Governmental Accounting Standards Board (GASB) Statement No. 75.
+The State's annual OPEB cost for the Plan is based on an actuarially-determined calculated amount made in accordance with GASB Statement No. 75.

-Funding Policy - Employer contributions for the Plan are established by Ark.
-Code Ann. § 21-5-414 not to exceed \$450 per budgeted position.
+Funding Policy - Employer contributions to the Plan are established by Ark.
+Code Ann. § 21-5-414 and may not exceed \$450 per budgeted position.
 Employees, retirees, and beneficiaries contribute varying amounts based on the type of coverage and inclusion of family members.
-Benefits for Medicare-eligible retirees are coordinated with Medicare Part A and B and the Plan is the secondary payer.
-The portion of the State's annual OPEB liability attributable to ATRS as of June 30, 2020 is \$6,585,411.
+Benefits for Medicare-eligible retirees are coordinated with Medicare Parts A and B, and the Plan is the secondary payer.
+The portion of the State's annual OPEB liability attributable to ATRS as of June 30, 2021, is \$6,694,287.